iQua/days/README.md

   duration = 20.0
   ```

-#### update_interval
+#### report_interval

 **Day** provides a user interface, which includes a progress bar to visualize the progression of a simulation session.
-This `update_interval` element specifies the time interval to advance the position of the progress bar.
+This `report_interval` element specifies the time interval to advance the position of the progress bar.

 - **Valid value**: Floating point number
 - **Required**: No